-Treadmills are one of the best places to run.
+Treadmills can be great places to run.
 The surface is flat, smooth and cushioned.
 You can vary your workout precisely with computer-assisted controls and even watch TV while doing it.
 Plus you don't have to deal with bad weather.
-Unfortunately running on a treadmill can be boring.
+Unfortunately, running on a treadmill can be boring.

-Roads may seem like a good place to run, but most of them are "cambered" (slightly arched) so that water runs off the center.
+Roads may seem like an excellent place to run, but most of them are "cambered" (slightly arched) so that water runs off the center.
 If you jog on the edge of a road with the flow of traffic, the slant will cause your right foot to supinate (roll outwards) and your left foot to pronate (roll inwards).
 Plus the traffic can be dangerous.